skip to main content

 Step 5: Run a speed test to verify your internet connection works properly.

-Restart your gateway using your ISP’s app
+Alternative: Restart using an app

 How to fix slow Wi-Fi